apnadkarni/blt/man/treeview.rst

     .tv configure -selectmode "multiple"

 You can be notified when the list of selected entries changes.
-The widget's **-selectcommand** specifies a Tcl procedure that is called whenever the selection changes.
+The widget's **-selectcommand** specifies a TCL procedure that is called whenever the selection changes.

   ::